Thank you for subscribing

 Dabbing essential oils such as these on a cotton bud or using them in a spray and circulating in areas such as the boot, glove compartment, air vents and door frames could be worth a try.

-To make a spray, add about 200mL of water, five drops of one of the abovementioned oils, and a few drops of dishwashing detergent into a spray bottle.
+To make a spray, add about 200mL of water, five drops of one of the above mentioned oils, and a few drops of dishwashing detergent into a spray bottle.
 Avoid spraying onto any digital screens or other surfaces in the car that might not be suitable for these substances.

 A surface spray might also prove effective in problem areas like under the front and rear bumper and the wheel arches, and around the edge of the exterior mirrors.

 Avoid being distracted while driving and understand inbuilt device laws.
-Image: Matt Harvey

-Tips to avoid distracted driving accidents
+Tips to help prevent distracted driving

 Distracted driving has been shown to be a factor in 16 per cent of serious casualty road crashes in Australia.
 The TAC says driving distracted can reduce your reaction time, lead to you drifting into other lanes, and increase your risk of nose-to-tail crashes.